tduretz/MDOODZ6.0/README.md

 Run: ./Doodzi_LithoScale LithoScale.txt

-Visualize using either Matlab, Python or whatever that can reads HDF5 files and enjoy!
+Visualize using either Matlab, Python, Julia or whatever language that can handle HDF5 files and enjoy!

 # Prequisites